 New Mexico is an amazing place to live.
 We have the best sunsets on the planet, our green chile kicks ass, and we’re way less crowded than our neighbors up north in Colorado.
 We do, however, have some downsides.
 One of which is the way our dry climate wreaks havoc on your skin.
 If you find yourself without lip balm, especially in winter, you can bet on tasting blood from the cracks that form as air yanks any and all moisture from your lips.
 Consider yourself warned.

 I grew up here, so I learned the hard way.
 I then wised up and started tearing through any and all lip moisturizers I could get my hands on.
-It’s been a long journey, but I came across Stoked Goods’ Natural Lip and Face Balm ($16 for a two-pack) and my lips are finally happy.
+It’s been a long journey, but I came across Stoked Goods’ Natural Lip and Face Balm ($12 for one) and my lips are finally happy.

 The ingredients are not revolutionary.
 The balm has all the good stuff you’ll find in other all-natural lip refreshers: coconut oil to repair cracked skin, cocoa and shea butter to moisturize, and beeswax to help keep the wetness in.
 The big difference is the size.
 Each Stoked Goods tube is three times bigger than a normal-size ChapStick, which means one stick can get me through an entire ski season.
 That extra size also makes the tube significantly harder to lose.
 I know it’s in my pocket, and it doesn’t slip down to the very bottom of my bag.
 And the tube’s girth makes it much easier to grip and apply with gloves on while riding the lift.

 Because you get so much goodness in one tube, Stoked Goods rightly calls it a balm.
 You can apply it to your burnt nose, but also to your hands or any other piece of skin that needs a little moisture or repair.
 It’s not as good as hand repair lotion, but a little Stoked Goods as a spot treatment on your knuckles prevents painful and repetitive cracking.